 Everyone loves a good ghost story, and here in the wild wild West, we’ve got many of them.

-Here are seven locations around the South Bay that you can go visit (without having to trespass) to get your ghost story fill just in time for Halloween.
+Here are seven locations around the San Francisco that you can go visit (without having to trespass or getting arrested) to get your ghost story fill just in time for Halloween.